Call management

-Call management is the process of designing and implementing inbound telephone call parameters, which govern the routing of these calls through a network.
-The process is most prominently utilized by corporations and the call centre industry and has its highest effectiveness when call logging software tools are used.
-Calls are routed according to the set up of calling features within the given system such as Call queues, IVR menus, Hunt groups and Recorded announcements.
-Call features provide a customised experience for the caller and maximize the efficiency of inbound call handling.
-Call management parameters can specify how calls are distributed according to an operator's skill level in relation to a call, the time and/or date of a call, the location of the caller or through automatic routing processes.
+Call management is the process of designing and implementing parameters for inbound telephone calls, which govern the routing of these calls through a network.
+The process is primarily used by corporations and call centres and is often supported by call logging software tools.
+Calls are routed according to the configuration of system features such as call queues, IVR menus, hunt groups, and recorded announcements.
+These features can provide a customized experience for the caller and help organize the distribution of calls.
+Call management parameters can specify how calls are distributed based on an agent's skill level, the time or date of the call, the caller's location, or through automatic routing processes.

 Calling features

 Call management features vary from system to system and are based on an organization's needs to enhance customer experience.
 The systems commonly retain information from received calls which is stored, and can be analysed and interpreted by a system administrator.
 A call detail record or call recording software is used to record all received calls, including time, date, duration, calling number and called number for future reference.

 Interactive voice response is a sound recording device that allows a caller to give information to a system verbally about what services or support they require.
 It uses speech recognition to direct callers on how to proceed while on the line.
 Another sound-based application is call whispering, which is a message played to an agent after answering a call that can give them information about the call in advance based on the Caller ID, number dialed or route taken through the system.

 Call management can also include directory programming for received calls.
 A hunt group is a directory containing one or many destination numbers.
 Upon receiving an incoming call, the directory is programmed to ring in a particular order, simultaneously or simply in the order in which they have most recently answered before being sent to a final destination if still unanswered.
 Alternatively, call queues can be used to keep a caller on hold until one of the destination numbers becomes available.